AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 # Commerce Integration Framework Introduction

 Adobe’s Commerce Integration Framework (CIF) is Adobe's recommended pattern to integrate and extend commerce services from Magento and other third party commerce solutions with the Experience Cloud.
 This enables Adobe Customers to deliver extraordinary and personalized omnichannel shopping experience based on state-of-the-art technology.

-## Principles

-The CIF provides you with adaptable Commerce business processes that are exposed as microservices:

-- Microservices are small, modular services that provide a specific business function.

-- Easily developed and customized to complex support omnichannel scenarios and quickly adapt to changing market conditions.

-- Reduces the time, cost, and complexity of supporting complex omnichannel commerce scenarios.
+The Commerce Integration Framework is an add-on module for AEM and provides a set of tools, components, code, documentation to accelerate integrations between AEM and commerce solutions and reduce TCO.

 ## CIF Benefits

 The main benefits are:

 1. The integration is an abstraction layer to standardize and encapsulate integrations with multiple systems.
-It provides a flexible and re-usable customization for every service.

-2. The extension is a serverless, microservice-based process and business logic layer that allows you to customize and extend commerce services.

-3. CIF supports headless/omnichannel experiences:
+2. CIF supports headless/omnichannel experiences:

-   - Single Page applications and Multipe Pages Applications
+   - Single Page applications and Multi Page Applications
    - GraphQL endpoints

+3. CIF provides serverless, microservice-based process and business logic layer for customization and extension of commerce services

-4. CIF provides bi-directional integrations with the Experience Cloud.
-That means integrated SDKs to leverage the power of Adobe's services and solutions, as well as out-of-the-box integrations with Adobe solutions such as Campaign, and AEM.
+4. CIF provides out-of-the-box integrations with Adobe solutions such as AEM, Magento, and Campaign Standard

 ## CIF on Adobe I/O Runtime

 The CIF on Adobe I/O Runtime enables two use-cases: 1.
 Third party integrations via microservice layer and 2.
 Extensibility of microservices.
 This architecture is based on [OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
 The main building blocks of the commerce services are serverless functions (OpenWhisk actions).
 These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.

-This will be available later in 2019.
+This is planned for 2020.

 ## CIF Elements